 Here’s a breakdown of how predictive maintenance is implemented across a fire system:

 Devices are fitted to key components such as smoke detectors, fire pumps, dampers, or control panels.
 These sensors measure variables such as temperature, pressure, humidity, current, and signal strength.
+In sensitive sectors like healthcare, these sensors provide a critical layer of protection for vulnerable residents.

 The sensors transmit real-time data either locally to an on-site monitoring hub or remotely to a secure cloud-based platform.
+This often involves fire alarm monitoring protocols that alert third-party response centres.

 Using machine learning and historical baselines, the system identifies patterns that may indicate early signs of failure.
+For example, comparing the performance of wired vs wireless fire alarm systems can help managers decide which tech stack best supports their long-term data goals.

 When thresholds are breached, engineers receive instant notifications via app, dashboard, or SMS, allowing targeted, timely maintenance.